First landing of Filipinos in the United States: Background

 Gali died in Manila later that year, leaving the mission to one Pedro de Unamuno.
+Unamuno was provided additional orders to search for Rica de Oro and Rica de Plata.
 Unamuno, who had sailed with Gali from Acapulco, had been paid by merchants there to acquire goods in China.
 Upon reaching Macao, Portuguese authorities seized his two galleons, leaving him and his crew trapped in China.
 Hearing of this, the Real Audiencia of Manila sought the arrest of Unamuno for disobeying the instructions to avoid China.
 Fortunately for Unamuno, who could have received the death penalty for his insubordination, Franciscans who wanted to return to Mexico provided funds to purchase a ship, a fragata, which was christened the Nuestra Señora de Buena Esperanza.
 One of those Franciscans was Martín Ignacio de Loyola; another person who came aboard for the eastward journey was a Japanese boy.

 Leaving the Far East in mid-July 1587, the Nuestra Señora de Buena Esperanza sailed eastward across the Pacific Ocean for a largely uneventful trip.
 In early September, the ship was damaged when the "masts were sprung", or cracked.
 More than a month later, the ship spotted land through a fog, and fires were seen onshore.
 Initial reconnaissance led to the discovery of Morro Bay, which had resources that could replenish the ship's provisions; there were also trees which could be utilized for masts.
 When people were observed on a hill looking at their ship, it was decided that a landing party should go ashore and claim the bay.

 Landing

-On October 18, the feast day of San Lucas, the initial landing parties came ashore.
+On 18 October, the feast day of San Lucas, the initial landing parties came ashore.
 One party consisted of Unamuno and a dozen soldiers.
-Another party of "Luzonese Natives" and a priest; the priest was Father Martín Ignacio de Loyola, nephew of Ignatius of Loyola.
+Another party of "Luzon Indians" and a priest; the priest was Father Martín Ignacio de Loyola, nephew of Ignatius of Loyola.
 Two of the Filipinos went ahead of the parties, scouting for the locals observed from the ship.
 Initial attempts to make contact with local people were unsuccessful.
 When a group of nine Native Americans was observed; they ran off before the landing party could attempt to communicate with them.
 After claiming possession of the land by placing a cross atop a hill as a sign of their claim, the landing party returned to the ship.

 After a second landing the next day for exploration and the gathering of supplies for the ship, the landing party spent the night ashore.
 The next morning, part of the landing party was approached by 23 Native Americans, who ended up taking clothing and canteens from the landing party.
 Not long after, an attempt to capture Loyola was stopped when a gun was fired.
-Afterwards, the landing party began to return to their ship and was attacked, resulting in the death of one Filipino, due to javelin wounds, and several others being injured.
+Afterwards, the landing party began to return to their ship and was attacked, resulting in the deaths of one Spaniard and one Filipino, both due to javelin wounds, and several others being injured.
 Reinforced by a complement from the ship, the group repelled the attack.
-The next day, the October 21, the galleon departed, continuing its journey to Acapulco.
+The next day, the 21 October, the galleon departed, continuing its journey to Acapulco.